rsandrade/Litecoin-br/Xadrez.md

 # Xadrez
 **Open Source solution for e-commerce store that accepts BTC and LTC**

+*This guide is not finished yet (I expect to put images and detail step-by-step the setup).
+If consider this useful, contribute with some lites to LTC address: [LdMwrnsBoggWVcHcM7yeg242e8QqetYAzU](litecoin:LdMwrnsBoggWVcHcM7yeg242e8QqetYAzU)*

 ## Introduction

 This tutorial expect to give directions and tools to anyone who want to setup an ecommerce store that accepts Bitcoin (BTC) and Litecoin (LTC).
 Old payment methods like credit card and stuff can be enabled too.
 All components of the solution are open source software and can be obtained at their project websites.